Greek-Style Whole Roast Chicken

 Those who have followed along for a bit will know that I’m a huge fan of a good, Monday night roast chicken.
 For me, roast night is all about sitting around the table and sharing your day.
 It doesn’t need to be fancy, just a simple meal with your besties.
 An oven-baked chicken with lemon and oregano is exactly that.
 A simple roast dinner that you can whip up from a few dried herbs, a lemon, some butter, olive oil, and some fresh rosemary from the garden.
 This easy Greek-style whole roast chicken recipe is about to become your new roast night favorite!

-a black cast iron pan with a Greek style whole roast chicken and roast potatoes.
+A black cast iron skillet with a Greek style whole roast chicken and roast potatoes.

 Why Monday night roast and not Sunday roast?

 As kids, Monday night was always roast night.
 A cracking dinner with all the roast vegetables to start the week back at work.
-Makes complete sense doesn’t it?
+Makes complete sense, doesn’t it?
 A weekly ritual at the dinner table in between the chaos of soccer training, night shifts, swimming lessons, and late nights at the store.
 We do roast night most Mondays.
-Sometimes it’s a full roast dinner with roast potato, pumpkin, sweet potato, carrots, and whole garlic, served with steamed greens and lashings of made from scratch, chicken gravy.
+Sometimes it’s a full roast dinner with duck fat roast potatoes, pumpkin, sweet potato, carrots, and whole garlic, served with steamed greens and lashings of made-from-scratch chicken gravy.
 My Herbs de Provence Roast Chicken recipe is perfect for this!
-And then there is the more casual flavored chicken roasts that work alongside a salad and maybe some creamy mashed potato.
+And then there are the more casual flavored chicken roasts that work alongside a salad and maybe some creamy mashed potatoes.
 That’s where this Greek-style roasted chicken really shines!

-Roast dinners have a bit of a bad rap that they are time and labor-intensive.
+Roast dinners have a bit of a bad rap because they are time and labor-intensive.
 I’ve always found them to be a super easy way to feed many mouths.
-With this oven baked chook, it’s only a handful of ingredients, and once the prep is done (always in under 30 minutes with me!) it’s a matter of pouring a glass of wine and waiting for it to come out of the oven!
+With this oven-baked chook, it’s only a handful of ingredients, and once the prep is done (always in under 30 minutes with me!), It’s a matter of pouring a glass of wine and waiting for it to come out of the oven!

 The leftover lunchmeat is a real bonus, as is any leftover roast vegetables you bake.
 I love having enough leftovers that can easily be made into sandwiches, a wrap, or added to a simple salad the next day.

 You don’t need any fancy equipment to make a baked Greek chook.
-A small cutting board, a roasting pan, or even a dutch oven is all you require.
-If I’m ever unsure if the center of the bird is fully cooked you can use a meat thermometer to test the internal temperature.
+A small cutting board, a roasting pan, a cast-iron skillet, or even a Dutch oven is all you require.
+If I’m ever unsure if the center of the bird is fully cooked, you can use a meat thermometer to test the internal temperature.

 Here’s what you need to get started